leighmacdonald/mika/docs/CONFIG.md

 Amount of time that must pass before an incomplete torrent is declared as a HnR.
 The user can stop and start the torrent all they want without issue until this time has elapsed.

+    "HNRMinBytes": 52428800,

+Minimum amount of data that must be downloaded to enable HNR's.
+Default is 50MB.

     "SQLHost": "localhost",
     "SQLPort": 3306,
     "SQLDB": "dbname",
     "SQLUser": "",
     "SQLPass": "",

-MySQL host details used by warmup scripts
+MySQL host details used by warmup scripts.

     "SentryDSN": "http://x:x@sentry-host.com/1"
     }